-This Chocolate Coconut Bûche de Noël (Yule Log) is an impressive Christmas dessert, with a soft chocolate sponge cake filled with a white chocolate and mascarpone frosting enriched with a caramelized coconut for extra flavor and texture.
+This Chocolate Coconut Bûche de Noël (Yule Log) is an impressive Christmas dessert, with a soft chocolate sponge cake filled with white chocolate and mascarpone frosting enriched with caramelized coconut for extra flavor and texture.

 The recipe is quite easy to put together.
 This time I’ve used a chocolate sponge cake that is so elastic that doesn’t need rolling while still hot before filling, which is great as it saves time and reduces any worries of cracks appearing.

 Instead of covering the roll in chocolate ganache, I preferred to decorate it with chocolate shards that give an amazing effect.
 Dust with powdered sugar before serving to create a wintery scenery.

 Hope you will try this amazing Chocolate Coconut Bûche de Noël, tag me on Instagram if you do, and enjoy!

 For more Buche de Noel – Yule Log ideas you may also like this Gingerbread Orange Cake Roll that is simply bursting with Christmas flavor.
 This Cranberry White Chocolate Meringue Roll is also very festive with an amazing flavor and texture.
 For a rich and chocolatey roll you may like this Chocolate Swiss Roll or this Chocolate Mocha Hurricane Swiss Roll.

 Chocolate Strawberry Swiss Roll